j4cobgarby/Cordial-old/README.md

 http://j4cobgarby.github.io/Cordial

 ## What needs doing?
   - A database for all the cards.
 (I'll be doing this one, but help is appreciated!)
   - Support for image uploading.
+  - Mobile support.

+## My priorities:
+  - The database.
+  - Mobile support.
+  - Images support.

+*Anything else you want, tell me!*
+*If you think you can help with the app, do!*